-We communicate with those charged with governance regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant findings in internal control that we identify during our audit.
+We communicate with the manager regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant findings in internal control that we identify during our audit.

-Utrecht, 20 April 2018

-KPMG Accountants N.V.
+Utrecht, 20 April 2017 KPMG Accountants N.V.